SouthEastFPV/Typhon/Long Bodies/Readme.md

 Navigate to the folder and download the files you need, or learn how to use GitHub and clone the repo locally to get all the files, or download the repo as a zip file.

 ## Don't forget your Arm Locks!
-[Click here](/Long%20Bodies/Readme.md) to navigate to the Long Body Folder Section.
+[Click here](/Long%20Bodies/Long) to navigate to the Long Body Folder to download files.